 With the transformation of the energy value chain a number of innovations should begin to appear across networks, particularly in terms of storage devices where R&D is occurring at a feverish pace.
 Electrochemical storage is promising for both large capacities, with NaS batteries (sodium sulfur) installed at the source or on a more modest scale (lithium ion) to be distributed to customers.
 Research and testing is also taking place using compressed air energy storage (CAES and adiabatic CAES).
 The picture is rounded out by technologies that harness energy in forms that can later be used to either heat or cool (by for example, creating ice when energy is cheap and abundant to cool the grid when it is not, such as when wind turbines slow down).

-A rupture with the past and the evolving role of the customer at the heart of the grid: the transition from passive consumer to partner in energy production.
-Are we witnessing a break with previous roles in the relationship between utilities and their clients?
+With the transition from passive consumer to partner in energy production, are we witnessing a break with previous roles in the relationship between utilities and their clients?

 As the energy value chain becomes increasingly flexible and undergoes a process of decentralization, the customer is becoming more of a partner in the system.
 Individuals can wear many hats, taking in power generation (rooftop PV) as well as storage (using electric vehicles), and can modulate demand according to need (using accumulators of hot water balloons or a dual-energy heating system using for gas and electricity for example).